-Prerequisite: Placement by assessment or grade of 'C' or higher in MAT 130 Study of trigonometric functions, trigonometric identities, graphing, solving trigonometric equations, inverse trigonometric functions, right triangle trigonometry, application of law of sines and law of cosines, complex numbers and vectors.
+Prerequisite: Placement by assessment or grade of 'C' or higher in MAT 130

+Study of trigonometric functions, trigonometric identities, graphing, solving trigonometric equations, inverse trigonometric functions, right triangle trigonometry, application of law of sines and law of cosines, complex numbers and vectors.
 A graphing calculator is required.
 Ask instructor for calculator recommendation.
-(3 credits, 3 Lecture)

-MAT 140 Algebra With Trigonometry
+Algebra With Trigonometry